lorenzovecchietti/pedestrianSimulator/README.md

 Furthermore, since $\alpha\cos(\delta \theta)=\alpha\cos(-\delta \theta)$, both $\delta \theta$ and $-\delta \theta$ are evaluated.
 The feasible deviation that bring the pedestrian further from the wall (with respect to the position of the pedestrian at the beginning of the step) is chosen.

 ## Test cases
-In each folder of this repository it is possible to find different simulations results whith $\phi=[0.2 \ 0.6 \ 1 \ 1.5 \ 2]$.
+In each folder of this repository it is possible to find different simulations results with $\phi=[0.2, \ 0.6, \ 1, \ 1.5, \ 2]$.
 The images generated during the simulation, the video containing all of them and the csv file are stored in each folder.